wp-plugins/wp-tiger/readme.txt

 Support and Feature requests.
 ----------------------------
-Please visit http://www.smackcoders.com/category/free-wordpress-plugins/google-seo-author-snippet-plugin.html for guides and tutorials.
+Please visit http://forge.smackcoders.com/projects/wptiger for guides and tutorials.
-For quick response and reply please create issues in our [support](http://code.smackcoders.com/wp-tiger/issues) instead of wordpress support forum.
-Support at wordpress is not possible for now.
+For quick response and reply please create issues in our [support](http://forge.smackcoders.com/projects/wptiger/issues) instead of WordPress support forum.
+Support at WordPress is not possible for now.

 == Installation ==
- Please click here for [Detailed Installation Instructions](http://www.smackcoders.com/blog/category/free-wordpress-plugins/wp-vtiger/)
+ Please click here for [Detailed Installation Instructions](http://www.smackcoders.com/blog/how-to-guide-free-wordpress-vtiger-lead-capture-plugin.html)

 == Screenshots ==

-1. The screenshot-1.png shows the vtiger settings configuration
+1. The screenshot-1.png shows the VtigerCRM settings configuration
-2. The screenshot-2.png shows the vtiger lead fields to be shown in the contact form page or post.
+2. The screenshot-2.png shows the VtigerCRM lead fields to be shown in the contact form page or post.
-3. The screenshot-3.png shows the vtiger lead fields to be shown in the widget area.
+3. The screenshot-3.png shows the VtigerCRM lead fields to be shown in the widget area.
-4. The screenshot-4.png shows the form which captures the vtiger leads.
+4. The screenshot-4.png shows the form which captures the VtigerCRM leads.
-5. The screenshot-5.png shows the form placed in widget area, which captures the vtiger leads.
+5. The screenshot-5.png shows the form placed in widget area, which captures the VtigerCRM leads.

 == Changelog ==

+= 2.1.0 =

+ - Added more details in readme.
+ - Added donate button.
+ - Css issue fixed.

 = 2.0.0 =

- - Capture WP members to vtiger contacts
+ - Capture WP members to VtigerCRM contacts
  - Major usability changes and updates to ease the over all process

 = 1.1.0 =